Kinsabba

 Kinsabba (كنسبا, also spelled Kansaba) is a town in northwestern Syria administratively belonging to the Latakia Governorate, located northeast of Latakia.
 Nearby localities include Slinfah to the south, al-Haffah to the southwest, Balloran and Umm al-Tuyour to the west, Qastal Ma'af to the northwest, al-Najiyah to the northeast, Qarqur to the east and Sirmaniyah to the southeast.
 According to the Syria Central Bureau of Statistics (CBS), Kinsabba had a population was 514 in 2004.
 It is the administrative center, but 16th largest locality, of the Kinsabba nahiyah ("subdistrict") which contains 35 localities with a collective population of 17,615.
 Its inhabitants were mostly Christians during the first half of the twentieth century, but it had become a predominantly Sunni Muslim village by 1994.

+History

+The rebels attacked the Kinsabba police station on 25 May 2012 and seized the weapons.
+Later, they withdrew from the village.
+Syrian Arab Armed Forces captured the village from rebels on 18 February 2016.
+Several months later, the rebels recaptured the village from Assad forces on 1 July 2016.
+The regime forces seized the village on 9 August.

 As of April 2025 the village is uninhabited.
+The police station was reopened on 17 September.